Frequently Asked Questions

 Will these courses I take at career tech, through Rose State College, transfer to another college or university?

-• Oklahoma State Regent policy has entered into the cooperative alliances and agreements to offer educational opportunities which prepare students for immediate employment.
+• Oklahoma State Regent policy has entered into the cooperative agreements to offer educational opportunities which prepare students for immediate employment.
 These degrees are not for transfer.

 • Some universities have degrees for which they will accept an Associate in Applied Science degree as a transfer, however many do not.
 Look for universities that offer a Bachelor of Technology degree.
 In Oklahoma, Northeastern State University (Tahlequah) and OSU-Okmulgee are examples of universities which offer a Bachelor of Technology degree.